googleinterns/measurement-library/README.md

 To configure the Google Analytics event processor, constructor arguments can be passed in via the [code snippet](#installation).

 The supported constructor arguments are:
 * api_secret: The Google Analytics API Secret.
 The API secret can be generated via Google Analytics UI.
 Required when using the default measurement URL.
+If included, it will be added as a query parameter.
 * measurement_id: The property to be measured's Google Analytics measurement ID.
 Can be found via Google Analytics UI.
 Required when using the default measurement URL.
 * measurement_url: URL endpoint to send events to.
 Defaults to Google Analytics collection endpoint.
 Optional.
 If overriden, the user will need to ensure the URL forwards events to Google Analytics.
 * client_id_expires: Time in seconds to store the client ID in long term storage.
 Defaults to two years.
 Optional.